himanshu2454/Kunteksto/docs_source/source/intro.rst

 What are all the files for?
 ===========================

 Depending on how and where you installed Kunteksto you will see a varying number of files and subdirectories.
-Many of them may be part of the Anaconda environment so we won't be covering those.
+Many of them may be part of the Anaconda environment, so we do not cover those.

 Referenced from the *kunteksto* directory created at install time: